Fired Up, Ready to Go

 If there was anything good to come out of this garbage heap it's that it woke so many of us up — those of us who have privilege, live in liberal bubbles and thought this could never ever happen.
 It did happen.
 The world shattered into a billion pieces, but we still have to live in it.

 Even if it took you longer to get on board with calling yourself a feminist or if you never thought of yourself as an activist or if you didn't fully understand the Black Lives Matter movement until someone your friends grew up with was shot by the police in front of a four-year-old, you're here now.
-We are all here now, I hope.
+I hope you are, anyway.

-Yesterday five million of us marched for social justice.
+Yesterday five million of us marched for social justice at the Women’s March.
 Today and all the days that follow, we make the calls, we volunteer, we raise money and we do the work until the work is done.

 If you're not sure where to start the work, the Women's March launched a 10 Actions / 100 Days initiative to help make sure that the outpouring of love and support on January 21 doesn't stop with pink hats and clever signs.
 Sign up here.